CpanelInc/ea-podman/DESIGN.md

 ### Arbitrary Images

 Should have start up options specified in the CLI.
-Except the ones ea-podman manges.
+Except the ones ea-podman manages.

 `--cpuser-ports=N` can be used to specify the number of ports it needs.